Zweizack/deadaction/README.md

 ### deadaction is a PROXY, VPN and TOR ip detection tool

-- Although the purpose of use varies according to the platform or the person, it can be used in the field of blocking or intelligence.
-- Deadaction is just an example!
+- Although the purpose of use varies according to the platform or the person, it can be used in the field of blocking or intelligence, deadaction is just an example!

 ## Install and Usage
 `$ git clone https://github.com/Zweizack/deadaction.git`